How to Add a User to Sudoers on Ubuntu 22.04 | 20.04

 Adding a new user with sudo privileges to a Ubuntu system starts with creating the user account.
 Although granting administrative privileges to an existing user account is possible, this guide will explain the steps for creating a new account from the beginning.

-To create a new user account, you can use the “adduser” command in the terminal, followed by the desired username.
+You can use the “adduser” command in the terminal to create a new user account, followed by the desired username.
 The system will prompt you to enter additional information, such as the user’s full name, password, and contact information.
-Once you have provided this information, a new user account will be created.

 adduser <example username>